 Minnesota Dance Theatre’s (MDT) Summer Program is designed to expand upon MDT’s classical ballet-based curriculum, seamlessly integrating contemporary dance styles, innovative choreography, and classical repertoire in a conservatory-type setting.
 All classes are led by the esteemed MDT faculty and exciting guest teachers, with live piano accompaniment enriching most classes.

 All classes are aimed at dancers who have mastered the fundamentals of ballet technique.
-Classes will include: ballet technique, pre-pointe, pointe, men’s rep, choreography, contemporary, partnering, jazz, character, strength and conditioning, and more.
+Classes will include: ballet technique, pre-pointe, pointe, men’s repertoire, choreography, contemporary, partnering, jazz, character, strength and conditioning, and more.

 Session Dates: Monday, June 15-Thursday, July 2